RiccardoRicci23/SoftwareAndComputing_project/README.md

 The testbeam was carried out at DESY and to perform the chip charachterization a 5.4 GeV electron beam has been chosen.
 The experimental setup is made of 3 ALPIDE flat chips + 1 ALPIDE BENT chip + 3 ALPIDE flat chips, where the central BENT chip in the middle is called Detector Under Test (DUT) and the others have been considered as reference planes.
-The adjustable position of the cylindrical structure the chip was attached to allowed to center the beam direction on different regions of the chip.

 Each run gives a .raw data file as output.